 Only the R510 will be impacted.

-The project is approximately 3km from the R510.
-Given the distance and the extent of screening vegetation, it is unlikely that the project will be visually obvious from the road.
+The project is immediately adjacent to the R510.
+It is likely that the project will be visually obvious from the road.
+The potentially affected section of the road is less that 1km in length.